National Day of Prayer: History

 In 1982 a conservative evangelical Christian organization called the "National Prayer Committee" was formed to coordinate and implement a fixed annual day of prayer for the purpose of organizing evangelical Christian prayer events with local, state, and federal government entities.
 The Thanks-Giving Foundation also collaborated in this effort.
 In his 1983 declaration, Ronald Reagan said, "From General Washington's struggle at Valley Forge to the present, this Nation has fervently sought and received divine guidance as it pursued the course of history.
 This occasion provides our Nation with an opportunity to further recognize the source of our blessings, and to seek His help for the challenges we face today and in the future."

 In 1988, the law was amended so that the National Day of Prayer would be held on the first Thursday of May.
 Two stated intentions of the National Day of Prayer were that it would be a day when adherents of all great religions could unite in prayer and that it may one day bring renewed respect for God to all the peoples of the world.

 Republican Ronald Reagan administration and George H. W. Bush administration (1981–1993) each hosted special National Day of Prayer events held at the White House only once during their administrations.
 Democrat Bill Clinton administration (1993–2001) did not hold any such events during his time in office, though he issued proclamations annually.

 Republican George W. Bush administration (2001–2009) made his first presidential act be the announcement of a National Day of Prayer, and he held events at the White House in each year of his presidency.

-Democrat Barack Obama (2009–2017) did not hold any public events at the White House, though he issued presidential proclamations regularly each year.
+Democratic President Barack Obama (2009–2017) did not hold any public events at the White House, though he issued presidential proclamations regularly each year.

 Republican President Donald Trump and First Lady Melania Trump attended church services in observation of a special National Day of Prayer, which Trump previously declared, in support of the victims of Hurricane Harvey dwelling in the state of Texas, to "uplift one another and assist those suffering from the consequences of this terrible storm."

 On May 7, 2020, due to the COVID-19 pandemic, many virtual prayer events were planned.
 President Trump issued an official proclamation.
 A national event was planned for the evening, to be co-hosted by the grandson of evangelist Billy Graham.